-The University will maintain both Employer and Employee Pension Contributions to the USS and SAUL pension schemes during the current period of industrial action where you give your consent to our making payments on your behalf by recording your absence in Staff Connect in a timely manner.
+The University will maintain both Employer and Employee Pension Contributions to the USS and SAUL pension schemes during the current period of industrial action where you give your consent to our making payments on your behalf by recording your absence in Staff Connect in a timely manner, normally in the first available payroll.
 In this scenario your pensionable service will also be maintained.

 Where you do not give your consent by recording your absence in Staff Connect, the USS will maintain your Death in Service cover and you will be able to make up your Employee Contributions and therefore maintain your pensionable service at a later date*.
 The University will continue to make its Employer Contributions on your behalf but you will need to make the employee contribution.

 If you have any questions about the potential implications of taking industrial action on your pension you should approach your UCU representative.

 As stated in Q3 above, 100% of your pay will be deducted for the days you are on strike, calculated as 1/365th of your actual annual part-time salary.
 However, if you have a work pattern where your work is unevenly spread across your working days, the deduction for strike days can be made pro-rata, if your pattern would have fewer hours on that day.
 If you are part time and wish to have your strike pay deductions calculated in this way, please complete a declaration of hours form and submit it to your manager, keeping your own copy.